PayFabric/Portal/PayFabric/Sections/DirectGooglePayIntegration.md

 }
 ```

 In order to submit a Google Pay token, you can submit in two ways, PayFabric can either consume the entire Google Pay payment data object, or just the individual payment token object.
+PayFabric supports the following card networks and countries for Google Pay:
+* Countries
+  * United States of America - USD Only
+* Card Networks
+  * American Express
+  * Discover
+  * JCB
+  * MasterCard
+  * Visa

 ### Payment Data
 ```JS